attila-lendvai/maru/doc/compiler.md

 executed.
 Global variables are placed at fixed memory addresses.

 TODO: it would be nice to merge the anomaly between the treatment of global and local variables.
-Aren't global variables simply the local variables of an imaginary extra lambda that encapsulates all the toplevel definitions?
-This could come together with the introduction of nested local `define`s.
+Aren't global variables simply the captured variables of an imaginary extra lambda that encapsulates all the toplevel definitions?
+IOW, a for a lambda a captured variable is basically a global=external=outside variable.

+This could come together with the introduction of nested local `define`s, too.